codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 ## Reset Shared Configuration Repository for GitOps Runtimes
 Codefresh creates and validates the [Shared Configuration Repository]({{site.baseurl}}/docs/installation/gitops/shared-configuration) when you install the first Hybrid or Hosted GitOps Runtime for your account, and uses it for all GitOps Runtimes you add to the same account.

-Once created, you can reset the Shared Configuration Repo defined for your account under the following conditions:
+The Shared Configuration Repo is created in your Git provider account.
+You can reset the repo defined for your account under the following conditions:

 * **Incorrect/missing URL**
-  Mandatory when Codefresh notifies you through the UI if the Shared Configuration Repo URL is either incorrect or missing.
+  Mandatory when Codefresh notifies you through the UI that the Shared Configuration Repo URL is either incorrect or missing.

     * Incorrect URL
       The Shared Config Repo details provided during installation in Account Setup are incorrect.
 Codefresh could not connect to the Shared Repo with the details provided.
     * Undefined URL<br>
-      You installed the GitOps Runtime through a script or another automated mechanism without providing the URL to the Shared Configuration Repository.
+      You installed the GitOps Runtime through a script or an automated mechanism without providing the URL to the Shared Configuration Repository.

     {% include